LlewBach/cydymiaith/README.md

 This model contains the following data: tutor, level, provider, year, weekday, and students, which is an array of usernames.

 Tutors and Admins can create groups, and set provider, level, year and weekday.
 Students can be added by going to the Users page and adding users to one of their own groups.
+Students can be removed from a group by finding the group on the Groups page, opening the Student List and removing the appropriate student.

 ### Structure